 Amy Gray, Volunteer and JEDI Director

-A former organizer at 350.org and current Mobilization Specialist at Stop the Money Pipeline, Amy is an expert in organizing mass mobilizations and forming diverse coalitions.
+A former organizer at 350.org and current Co-Coordinator at Stop the Money Pipeline, Amy is an expert in organizing mass mobilizations and forming diverse coalitions.
 Amy has been a long time supporter of 350 campaigns and began her journey into activism fighting the KXL Pipeline and Dakota Access Pipeline.
 As Volunteer & JEDI Director Amy has helped to start new teams, train and empower our volunteers and engage new members statewide.
 She also oversees the Justice Equity, Diversity and Inclusion work as a trainer in anti-oppression and intersectional climate justice organizing.
+Amy also sits on the Board of Directors for 350 Colorado Action and The Chinook Center.
+She was the recipient of the 2020 Climate Warrior Award from the El Paso County Democratic Party for her work on decommissioning the coal plants in El Paso County.
 Volunteer(at)350colorado.org

 As a long-time youth advocate for progressive politics, Giselle became increasingly alarmed by the “business as usual” way of thinking and acting in the shadow of the climate crisis.
 Growing up in Boulder County, she witnessed vibrant communities and ecosystems being drained by the oil and gas industry, and decided she had to step up.
 Her passion for environmental activism inspired her to work with 350 Colorado to mobilize local activists, engage with Colorado legislators, and take an active role in promoting fossil fuel divestment.
 Knowing that our health is directly dependent on the health of the ecosystems we inhabit, she intends to continue to stand as a voice of hope for current and future generations in the fight for a just, equitable, and sustainable future.
 Giselle(at)350colorado.org